-Mixed-use assets are holiday homes, boats and aircraft with both private and business use.
-You need to work out how much private and business use each asset gets, as this decides how much income you declare and what expenses you can claim.
+Mixed-use assets are property (for example holiday homes), aircraft and boats with both private and income-earning use.
+You need to work out the amount of private and income-earning use for each asset, as this decides how much income you declare and what expenses you can claim.

 You have a mixed-use asset if during the tax year the asset is: